28 Finest Luxury Shopping Statistics for People With Style

 How much do luxury brands spend on marketing?

-The luxury goods market in general is estimated at around $1 trillion in 2021.
+The luxury goods market is currently estimated at around $1.14 trillion.
 According to Bain, the market shrunk to its 2018 levels during the pandemic.
-It’s expected to regain 50% of its lost 2020 profit this year, but it won’t return to its pre-pandemic glory before at least 2022.
+In 2021, it grew by around 13% to 15%.
+However, it hasn’t reached its pre-pandemic level yet.

-The country with the largest luxury goods market is the United States, with sales reaching $94.5 billion in 2020.
-Luxury shopping statistics show that the second-largest and fastest-growing market in the world is China, projected to reach $79 billion by 2027.
+The country with the largest luxury goods market is the United States, with sales expected to reach £52.8 billion in 2022.
+Luxury shopping statistics show that the second-largest and fastest-growing market in the world is China, projected to become the largest market by 2025.